zivtech/Bodiless-JS/packages/fclasses/README.md

 - We must use the `.flow` property of `addClasses()` because of a peculiar type inference problem in `flow` when a HOC function has its own properties or methods.
 See [tsflow.test.tsx](./__tests__/tsflow.test.jsx) for an example.

+  ## Design Variants

+  One of the most powerful features of the Design API is the ability to create multiple variants of a component by composing different tokens onto it.